cloudmesh-community/cloudmesh-emr/README.md

 ## Introduction

-cloudmesh.emr allows cloudmesh users to easily iteract with Amazon's Elastic Map Reduce services with a particular focus on using Apache Spark.
+cloudmesh-emr allows cloudmesh users to easily iteract with Amazon's Elastic Map Reduce services with a particular focus on using Apache Spark.
 Users are able to manage the entire lifecycle of Apache Spark clusters from the commandline, including uploading data and files to the cluster, launching the analysis, and checking in on the status of tasks and clusters.
-The goal of cloudmesh.emr is to abstract away a lot of the details of launching and managing a cluster by including commonsense defaults while allowing the user the flexibility to specify different options, if needed.
+The goal of cloudmesh-emr is to abstract away a lot of the details of launching and managing a cluster by including commonsense defaults while allowing the user the flexibility to specify different options, if needed.

 ## Installation

-cloudmesh.emr is best installed via git and pip as follows:
+cloudmesh-emr is best installed via git and pip as follows:

 ```bash
 $ git clone https://github.com/cloudmesh/cloudmesh-emr.git